General program information

 An electricity supplier is a company that buys electricity for you from electricity generators or from electricity brokers.

-- For most electricity customers, their utility is also their electricity supplier.
-When Eversource is your supplier (i.e., when you are on Eversource’s Basic Service), your electricity bill will indicate that is the case.
-Eversource will use their current Basic Service price to calculate the Supply charges on your bill.
+• For most electricity customers, their utility is also their electricity supplier.
+When Eversource is your supplier (i.e., when you are on Eversource’s Basic Service), your electric bill will indicate that is the case.
+Eversource will use their current Basic Service price to calculate the Supply charge on your bill.

-- You may also choose your own electricity supplier.
-If you do, the name of that company will appear on your Eversource bill as your electricity supplier, and the price you negotiated with them will be used to calculate the Supply charges on your bill.
+• You may also choose your own electricity supplier.
+If you do, the name of that company will appear on your Eversource bill as your electricity supplier, and the price you negotiated with them will be used to calculate the Supply charge on your bill.

-- In Watertown Electricity Choice, the City chooses an electricity supplier on your behalf.
-The price that Watertown secures with that electricity supplier will be used to calculate the Supply charges on your bill.
+• With Watertown Electricity Choice, the City chooses an electricity supplier on your behalf.
+The price that Watertown secures with that electricity supplier will be used to calculate the Supply charge on your bill.

 Does this program replace Eversource as my electric utility?

-The Watertown Electricity Choice program will change only the supplier on your Eversource bill and the price that is used to calculate the Supply charge portion of your Eversource electricity bill.
+The Watertown Electricity Choice program will change only the supplier on your Eversource bill and the price that is used to calculate the Supply charge on your Eversource electric bill.

 Will Eversource provide me with a lower quality of service because I participate in this program?

 No. Eversource’s quality of service to you will be unaffected by your participation in Watertown Electricity Choice.
-Eversource does not profit from the supply charges on your electric bill.
-They make their profit from delivery charges.
+Eversource does not profit from the Supply charge on your electric bill.
+They make their profit from Delivery charges.
 As a result, they have no preference whether they choose your supplier or Watertown does.

 I am currently eligible for the low-income rate from Eversource.
 Will this change?